Coatings Comparison

 Finally, for very short occupancy horizons (≤5 years remaining), the day-one cost difference exceeds the operational savings that can be recouped before the building changes hands.
 A 5 to 10 year elastomeric warranty matches that horizon better than a 20-year NDL warranty designed for long-term ownership.

 Traditional reflective coatings rely on a single thermal mechanism: solar reflectance.
 The pigment package, typically high-purity titanium dioxide in an acrylic elastomeric binder, bounces visible and near-infrared sunlight back to the sky before it can heat the membrane.
-This works well day one, with CRRC-rated reflectance routinely in the 0.80 to 0.87 range.
+This works well day one, with CRRC-rated initial reflectance typically in the 0.70 to 0.87 range (per published manufacturer CRRC product listings).
 The weakness is that reflectance is fragile: it falls as the surface accumulates dirt, biological growth, and UV-degraded binder.
-Independent studies typically show 15 to 30% reflectance loss after 3 years of exposure, which translates directly into reduced cooling savings.
+Natural-weathering studies of white roof coatings (for example the CRRC three-year field-exposure protocol and published cool-roof aging research) commonly show 15 to 30% reflectance loss after 3 years of exposure, which translates directly into reduced cooling savings.

 Cool Roof Coat layers two additional mechanisms on top of reflectance.
 The Insulative Ceramic Particle (ICP™) additive provides high emissivity (the surface radiates absorbed heat back as long-wave infrared rather than conducting it into the building) and low thermal conductivity, which slows heat transfer through the coating film itself.
 Because two of the three vectors are surface-roughness independent, dirt-aged performance is much more stable.
 A coated roof three years into service retains its thermal advantage even after the visible reflectance has dropped from cosmetic dirt.

-The cost of this is formulation complexity and a higher solids loading (71% vs the typical 50 to 65%), which is why per-gallon coverage and upfront cost run higher.
+The cost of this is formulation complexity and a higher solids loading (71% vs the typical 50 to 60% for acrylic elastomerics, which carry a 50% volume-solids floor under ASTM D6083), which is why per-gallon coverage and upfront cost run higher.
 The compensating benefit is service life: the same formulation that resists dirt-aging also resists UV breakdown, which is why Cool Roof Coat carries a 15 to 20 year recoat interval against the 5 to 7 year interval typical for traditional reflective elastomerics.

 Full product spec sheet: solar reflectance, solids, warranty, certifications, and downloadable TDS / Technical Manual / SDS.